-It's called L'Occitane Immortelle Divine Youth Oil ($99), and it's a blend of 100% natural oils (seven natural plant oils selected for their high concentration of essential fatty acids, to be specific) meant to hydrate, improve visible signs of aging, and refresh your complexion.
+It's called L'Occitane Immortelle Divine Youth Oil ($100), and it's a blend of 100 percent natural oils (seven natural plant oils selected for their high concentration of essential fatty acids, to be specific) meant to hydrate, improve visible signs of aging, and refresh your complexion.
 What the label on the back of the packing doesn't tell you, however, is it completely transforms your skin when you apply it on top of your makeup.

 Another piece of information to note, now that I've got your attention, is L'Occitane partnered with expert local farmers to launch the company's first-ever organic cultivation of immortelle, which makes this product all the more attractive to my skincare routine and my burgeoning interest in clean beauty.

 So there you have it.
 Sometimes applying your beauty products the "wrong" way yields even more exciting results.
+The thing is, you can also use it as a skincare product—its intended use—for even more value.
 I empower you to try it and a few other tricks we've learned over the years.